Fakhrul0029/S22A0078_Assignment_JIE42903/README.md

 # S22A0078_Assignment_JIE42903
-Exam University Scheduling using GA
+TV Program Scheduling using GA